Philip Carey: Personal life

 In 1949, Carey married Maureen Peppler.
-They had three children, Jeff, Linda, and Lisa.
+They had three children, Jeff, Linda and Lisa.
 The marriage ended in a divorce.
 In 1976, Carey married Colleen Welch.
-They have two children, Sean and Shannon.
+They had two children, Sean and Shannon.

-Carey was close friends with his on-screen sons, Clint Ritchie and Robert S. Woods.
+Carey was close friends with his on-screen sons Clint Ritchie (who died six days before Carey) and Robert S. Woods.

 Death

 On February 6, 2009, Carey died of lung cancer at age 83.